 Fireline Danio (Devario sondhii)

-The Fireline Danio is a comparatively new species in the aquarium hobby.
+The Fireline Danio is a comparatively new species, having been introduced to the aquarium hobby in 2007.
 These Danios are peaceful, reasonably hardy and active, making them suitable for the beginner aquarist and an excellent addition to a spacious, peaceful community aquarium.

 Fireline Danios can differ in colouration depending on their mood and condition.
-However, these Danios usually have a dark, lateral stripe on the body, extending into the caudal fin and possess a prominent cleithral spot just behind the gill cover.
-The top and front half of this fish is a silvery colour, contrasted with a reddish-orange colouration on the lower back half of the body.
+However, these Danios usually have a faint, lateral stripe on the body, extending into the caudal fin and possessing a prominent cleithral spot behind the gill cover.
+The top and front half of this fish is silvery, contrasted with a reddish-orange colouration on the lower back half of the body.
 All their fins are transparent except the caudal fin that has some orange shading.

 |Scientific Name||Devario sondhii|